sahilsp2401/Todo-list/README.md

 Author - Sahil Sapkal

 Description:
 The Flask TodoList Repo hosts a user-friendly task management web app.
 Features include add,update and delete tasks.
-Contributions welcome.
-Requires Python, Flask, and frontend skills.

 Contributions:
 Contributions to this project are welcome!
 Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to fork the repository, make your changes, and submit a pull request.

 Requirements:
-Python 3.x
+Python 3.x,
-Flask
+Flask,
-SQLAlchemy
+SQLAlchemy,
 HTML, CSS, JavaScript for frontend development

 Getting Started: